President's Budget Advisory Committee

 President’s Budget Advisory Committee Process and Timetable

 The Committee begins meeting in October.
 The Committee will discuss the Charge of the Committee.
-The Treasurer will review the current year budget and which priorities were funded in the current year.
+The CFO will review the current year budget and which priorities were funded in the current year.
 The President will present top priorities for the College.
 The Committee will review relevant data from peer institutions on tuition, financial aid, compensation, and other key indicators.
 The Committee will review likely new funds available for new initiatives as well as the projected costs for new initiatives.
-The Committee Will give input to the Trustees in November on key planning assumptions to be used in developing the budget
+The Committee will give input to the Trustees in November on key planning assumptions to be used in developing the budget.

 In October every academic and administrative department is asked to submit a budget request for the following year.
-The Treasurer’s office will compile the budget requests into a proposed budget showing different alternatives of funding levels.
+The Office of the CFO will compile the budget requests into a proposed budget showing different alternatives of funding levels.
 The Committee is asked to give feedback to the President on top budget priorities and on the various funding alternatives presented in early December.